jraygauthier/pandoc-md-wiki/README.md

 This tool includes the following [pandoc-filters]:

+ -  `./.build-system/pandoc-filters/local-links-abs-to-rel.lua`

+    Changes local links absolute with regard to the site's root directory to links relative to the current `.md` file.

- -  `./.build-system/pandoc-filters/links-to-html.lua`
+ -  `./.build-system/pandoc-filters/local-links-to-target-ext.lua`

-    Really simple filter that changes link targeting `.md` files so that once rendered to html these links points to the `.html` version.
+    Changes local links targeting `.md` files so that once rendered to html these links points to the `.html` version (or any other target format extension).

  -  `./.build-system/pandoc-filters/imports-to-link.lua`